Confess, Fletch: Production

 Following the release of Fletch (1985) and Fletch Lives (1989) starring Chevy Chase, attempts to reboot the series based on the Gregory Mcdonald novels frequently became mired in development hell.
 Names such as Kevin Smith and Jason Lee, Bill Lawrence and Zach Braff, and Jason Sudeikis were previously attached to the property.

 According to director Greg Mottola, screenwriter Zev Borow was first brought on to pen a film adaptation of Confess, Fletch from the Fletch series of books.
 Later, Jon Hamm approached Mottola with interest in a Fletch film, noting that Miramax had the rights to all of the novels apart from the first one.
 Following this, Mottola took over Borow's script, adding more elements from the book and shifting its focus from slapstick similar to Chase's films to more verbal comedy.

 Though Bill Block, CEO of Miramax at the time, was an ardent supporter of the project and allowed Mottola full creative freedom, he could only fully finance the film for up to 27 days of shooting.
-More financial partners were sought, however all of them passed on the project.
+More financial partners were sought, but all of them passed on the project.
 Eventually, Hamm and Mottola decided to return portions of their salaries to the production budget, with the former reportedly contributing 60% of his initial income.

 In July 2020, it was reported that Hamm would star in and produce an adaptation of the Mcdonald novel Confess, Fletch directed by Mottola.
 In June 2021, Marcia Gay Harden, Kyle MacLachlan, Roy Wood Jr., and John Slattery joined the cast.
 The following month, Ayden Mayeri, Lorenza Izzo, and Annie Mumolo were added to the cast.

 Principal photography began in Boston on June 28, 2021.
 In early July, scenes were filmed in Worcester, Massachusetts, outside the local police department.
 Hamm and Mottola's contributions allowed for three more shooting days in addition to the 27-day shooting schedule, totalling to 30 days in Boston and one in Rome.